 Open the Scan to Print window and scan a packing slip barcode to pull up its order details.

-Use Scale can be toggled on or off, since weighing your package via a scale is not required.
+Use Scale can be toggled on or off.
 Keep in mind, if Use Scale is turned on and your scale's read weight does not match the order weight, the scale weight will apply to the order when the label generates.

 Press the P key or scan the Purchase and Print Label barcode to create & print the label automatically.
 The label will print from your selected printer and will also be added to your label queue.